CertainUser/Machine-Learning/Image-Classification/readme.md

 'interface.py' file provides basic GUI to showcase the quality of predictions of the model.

 Follow along with the notebook file in this directory to create the model.
-I am open to discover new ways of how architecture of my model can be improved.
+I am open to discover ways of how architecture of my model can be improved.

 requirements.txt file contains libraries required to run the code files.